gicait/pLitter/README.md

 # pLitter
-Identifies plastic litter from images and generates heatmaps using predictions and exif metada.
+Identifies plastic litter from images using deep learning methods and generates heatmaps using predictions and exif metada.